collapsed-stacks/startups/questions/8508/how-do-news-portal-source-credit-work.md

 - tagged: `copyright`
 - score: 2

-<p>After reading through <a href="http://www.ap.org/" rel="nofollow">http://www.ap.org/</a>, Reuters, BBC guidelines, etc the only part I understand is News Pictures or videos have a good chance of being paid.
+After reading through http://www.ap.org/, Reuters, BBC guidelines, etc the only part I understand is News Pictures or videos have a good chance of being paid.
 News headlines could be paid as well. <br />
 One must seek permission before using content.
-The alternative to the permission seeking is request a quote, most likely pay a subscription fee and get all the latest updates through their respective news suites.</p>
+The alternative to the permission seeking is request a quote, most likely pay a subscription fee and get all the latest updates through their respective news suites.

-<p>This is where my question comes in, If one reads an article on e.g. AP and Reuters and creates a completely unique article keeping all the info in the article as-is, could the newly created article be sourced or Credited as AP &amp; Reuters or no source mentioned at all?</p>
+This is where my question comes in, If one reads an article on e.g. AP and Reuters and creates a completely unique article keeping all the info in the article as-is, could the newly created article be sourced or Credited as AP & Reuters or no source mentioned at all?

-<p>Would that be legal?<br />
+Would that be legal?<br />
-Would that adhere to basic journalism Ethics/Guidelines/Principles.</p>
+Would that adhere to basic journalism Ethics/Guidelines/Principles.